 Owned and managed by the City of Busselton, the ArtGeo Gallery is housed in an elegant neo-classical brick and tile pavilion, built for the Agricultural Bank of Western Australia in 1931 and converted to a gallery in 2008.

 The City of Busselton art collection began in the 1960s, when philanthropist Claude Hotchin gifted the community a collection of paintings and drawings.
 The collection now holds more than 100 works including a significant number of woodblock prints by Japanese master print maker Hiroshi Tomihari.

-The City of Busselton Art Award is an annual event open to Western Australian artists.
-The award offers an acquisitive first prize of $10,000 in addition to a solo exhibition at ArtGeo Gallery.
-A non-acquisitive Emerging Artist Award and a People’s Choice Award are also announced each year.
+The City of Busselton Art Award is an annual acquisitive art prize that is open to all Western Australian artists.
+Inaugurated in 2008, the award offers a $10,000 first prize and an exhibition in the ArtGeo Gallery.
+Additional non-acquisitive prizes are awarded for Emerging Artist, Highly Commended and a People’s Choice.